tipsypub/Beer-Terms/doc/AI-key.md

 import { GoogleGenAI } from "@google/genai";

-// The client gets the API key from the environment variable `AIzaSyCXVeAS0dFqYMjGDRBqRgewJU70zQu7Oa4`. const ai = new GoogleGenAI({});
+// The client gets the API key from the environment variable. const ai = new GoogleGenAI({});

 async function main() {